Junction 18

 Junction 18 was a punk rock band out of Abington, Massachusetts from 1995 – 2006 signed to Fearless Records.

 History

 Junction 18 toured all the United States and Canada with bands such as New Found Glory, Midtown, Piebald, Big in Japan, Simple Plan, The Receiving End of Sirens, Hot Rod Circuit, The Stryder, Dynamite Boy, Smackin Isiah, Plain White T's, Brazil, BigWig and many more.

 After performing as part of the Vans Warped Tour, the band was signed by Fearless Records who released the debut album This Vicious Cycle in 2000.
 The Heroes from the Future EP followed in 2002, with the split album with Over It, The Acoustic Split, released in 2003.
 In the same year, they were featured on the tribute album Smoking Popes Tribute.
 In 2004, it was announced that work had started on a new album, with eventual hopes to have it released sometime in Summer 2005.
-However, its release was ultimately canceled due to unknown reasons.
+However, its release was ultimately canceled for unknown reasons.